AquaticEcoDynamics/glm-py/docs/blog/posts/sparkling-lake-tutorial.md

 }
 ```

-Now pass this dictionary to a new instance of the `GLMSim` class. `GLMSim` will prepare a new directory called `inputs` that structures our files in a way that GLM expects.
-Set `api` to `False` to run the simulation locally:
+Now pass this dictionary to a new instance of the `GLMSim` class. `GLMSim` is used prepare a new directory of model inputs that we'll point GLM at .
+Set `api` to `False` to run the simulation locally and set `inputs_dir` to the name of the inputs directory that will be created:

 ```python
 glm_sim = simulation.GLMSim(